 North Coast Rail Trail to start Construction in 2024

-Construction of Segment 5 of the Coastal Rail Trail, stretching 7.5 miles from Wilder Ranch State Park to Davenport, is fully funded* and collecting bids for construction.
+Construction of Segment 5 of the Coastal Rail Trail, stretching 7.5 miles from Wilder Ranch State Park to Davenport, is under construction now.
 This includes a newly added bike and pedestrian bridge over Highway 1 at Panther Beach, to provide safe passage between the trail and Cotoni Coast Dairies National Monument.

 Phase III is the bicycle and pedestrian bridge over Highway 1 at the Panther Beach Parking lot connecting to the Cotoni Coast Dairies National Monument.
 The bridge project is scheduled to complete environmental review in 2024, engineering and design in 2025, and construction funding will be available in 2027.